-Q19.
-How would a dynamic method for releasing the additional reserve work and under what circumstances might it be considered?
+Q20.
+How would a dynamic method for releasing the additional reserve work, and under what circumstances might it be considered?

-There is potentially a wide range of dynamic approaches that could be considered, if a company concludes that such methods do not violate accounting policies related to reserve lock-in.
+A company could consider a wide range of dynamic approaches if it concludes that such methods do not violate accounting policies related to reserve lock-in.

 One approach would be to draw down the reserve to identically offset losses as they are realized.

-This approach runs the risk of either exhausting the reserve before all losses have been recognized (and consequently generating a loss recognition event along the way), or needing to release a liability once the last policy has matured if the reserve turns out to have been unnecessarily large.
+This approach runs the risk of either exhausting the reserve before all losses have been recognized (and consequently generating a loss recognition event along the way) or needing to release a liability once the last policy has matured if the reserve turns out to have been unnecessarily large.

 A second approach would be to reset the release pattern at each reporting period to ratably offset projected future losses.
 This approach might break down in practice, however, because it either results in excess reserves that generate future profits or results in insufficient reserves to fund future losses, which may put the block into loss recognition.

 A third approach would be to continue the same dynamic mechanism that is used for establishing the liability.
 For example, the projected losses could be projected at the valuation date and any reserve in excess of that needed to offset the projected future losses (either the sum or present value, as applicable) could be released.
 This same method could be used to release excess reserves in a case in which profits followed by losses are still expected, but the reserve accrued to date is higher than the projected future losses due to improving expectations of future conditions.
 This method assures that at any point in time, the expectation is that the additional liability either currently recorded or expected to be recorded over time will offset the projected negative profits in the later years either on a nominal or discounted basis, depending on the policy adopted.

-Many actuaries/practitioners believe that this approach is the most consistent with GAAP because it prevents recording a liability that will generate future profits and aligns with ordinary loss recognition testing.
+Many actuaries/practitioners believe that this third approach is the most consistent with GAAP because it prevents recording a liability that will generate future profits and aligns with ordinary loss recognition testing.
 However, others believe this method is inappropriate for contracts for which the ordinary accounting is subject to lock-in because it allows for the unlocking of assumptions subsequent to what would normally be considered a loss recognition event.
+This issue could be addressed by an accounting policy that excludes the current liability for profits followed by losses in the test for premium deficiency.
+If the test indicated a premium deficiency, then the profit followed by losses liability could be eliminated and implicitly incorporated within the new contract liability established under loss recognition.

-Q20.
-What happens if there is an expectation of "profits followed by losses followed by profits"?
+Q21.
+What happens if there is an expectation of profits followed by losses followed by profits?

-The potential for an expectation of "profits followed by losses followed by profits" can arise in unusual circumstances when best estimate assumptions take on a vastly different pattern than assumptions reflected in reserves.
+The potential for an expectation of profits followed by losses followed by profits can arise in unusual circumstances when best estimate assumptions take on a vastly different pattern than assumptions reflected in reserves.
 The situation can arise in contracts with distinct and varied contract phases during which profits may emerge more erratically over time.
 An example might be a level term life insurance policy for which the profit patterns in the level term and post-level term phases may be subject to different considerations.
 The situation is more commonly encountered, however, on FAS 97 universal life-type contracts.